kcg295/kcg295.github.io/teaching.md

 #### Classes

-During my time at New York University Tandon School of Engineering I have taught two courses: Information Security and Privacy and Application Security.
+During my time at New York University Tandon School of Engineering I taught two courses: Information Security and Privacy and Application Security.

 ##### Information Security and Privacy